 Dusk performance is excellent, the bright optics delivering deep shadow penetration.
 The 10x42 SFs even work really well in bright Moonlight and I was able to go searching for a noisy local owl at Midnight.
 I also spotted one of the blacked-out Special-Forces Hercules aircraft that regularly fly close to our house at ultra-low-level, with the bright optics and high contrast making it easy to pick out of a dark sky.

-The very high optical quality make these easy to focus in very low light – something lesser binoculars often fail to do.
+The very high optical quality makes these easy to focus in very low light – something lesser binoculars often fail to do.

 In Use – The Night Sky

 Despite the lack of a blackened lens ring, the SFs control stray light exceptionally well.
 They produced no flare or ghosting or spikes, even on a streetlight or full Moon.
 Veiling flare, when viewing around a full Moon or bright lamp, was also very well controlled.

 Stars are very sharp on axis, but distort a little starting at 70% or so.
 Contrast is excellent.

 I found that the SFs low weight, rearwards balance point and long barrels made them unusually comfortable for long astronomy sessions.

 The 10x42 FS deliver the sharpest of Moons, with no false colour or ghosting even at full Moon.
 The Moon was very detailed and crisp – one of the very best views I’ve had through lower powered binoculars (i.e. less than 12x), with lots of the larger craters clearly identifiable.

 The SFs generated no flare or false colour on Jupiter.
 The Galilean moons appeared as very distinct, sharp stars, easily picked out even when close to the planet.